haditariq/react-native-firebase-storage-ImageUpload/README.md

     we need to do some installations
     Go to https://www.npmjs.com/package/react-native-fetch-blob
     1. Install the module.
+    2. Auto installtion: react-native link react-native-fetch-blob
-    2. Do set RNFB_ANDROID_PERMISSIONS = true  (also mentioned in source).
+    3. Do set RNFB_ANDROID_PERMISSIONS = true  (also mentioned in source).
-    3. Do: import RNFetchBlob from 'react-native-fetch-blob';
+    4. Do: import RNFetchBlob from 'react-native-fetch-blob';
-    4. Add some code in middle of class and import area const Blob = RNFetchBlob.polyfill.Blob;
+    5. Add some code in middle of class and import area const Blob = RNFetchBlob.polyfill.Blob;
         fs = RNFetchBlob.fs;
         window.XMLHttpRequest = RNFetchBlob.polyfill.XMLHttpRequest;